 The onerous contract costs related to onerous lease provisions where the unavoidable costs exceeded the economic benefits of three of the Group's leases.

 Professional fees in relation to acquisitions

-Professional fees represent legal and consultancy costs incurred in acquiring Flex in July 2022 and Hire Power in November 2022.
-Further details on the acquisition of subsidiaries is provided in note 30.
+Professional fees represent legal and consultancy costs incurred in acquiring the Flex in July 2022 and Hire Power in November 2022.
+More details of subsidiaries acquisition in note 30.

 6. Finance charges (net)